Florida Brain Injury Attorneys

-Helping Victims of Brain Injury Accidents Throughout Florida
+Helping Victims of Brain Injury Accidents in Florida

-According to information reported by the Centers for Disease Control and Prevention (CDC), approximately 2.8 million people in the U.S. suffer a traumatic brain injury (TBI) each year.
-These injuries result in more than 223,000 TBI-related hospitalizations and more than 64,000 TBI-related deaths, which means that there more than 611 TBI-related hospitalizations and 176 TBI-related deaths occur each day.
+Traumatic brain injuries (TBIs) are a major cause of death and disability.
+According to the Centers for Disease Control and Prevention (CDC), more than 223,000 people in the U.S. are hospitalized each year and more than 70,000 die because of TBIs.
+This means more than 611 TBI-related hospitalizations and 176 TBI-related deaths occur each day.

-Unfortunately, all of these injuries can have devastating lasting effects on both the injured individuals and their families.
+Unfortunately, these injuries can have devastating, life-altering effects on both the injured individuals and their families.
 In addition to physical pain and suffering, people with brain injuries can have disabling cognitive impairment, physical limitations and significant emotional difficulties.
-The financial impact of a brain injury on the injured person and their family can be equally crippling.
+The financial impact of a brain injury on the injured person and their family can also be staggering.

 For the compassionate and committed legal representation you need during this difficult time, please contact our experienced Miami brain injury attorneys by calling 305-512-7600 or submitting the “Tell Us What Happened” form on our website.